 The chart below shows the forward price-to-earnings (PE) ratios of the 10 largest frontier markets (excluding Iceland due to its limited history) plus the five emerging markets within the frontier emerging markets index (excluding Argentina, which will move to standalone status in November, owing to capital controls).

 How have frontier markets been impacted by Covid-19?

 Some frontier emerging markets were severely affected by the Covid-19 pandemic.
 As they recover, we believe that their long-term domestic drivers will be in the front seat again and that GDP growth will return to 5-7% across the board.

-Covid has further highlighted the need for many of these countries to liberalise, attract foreign direct investment (FDI) and expand their export bases.
+Covid has further highlighted the need for many of these countries to liberalise, attract FDI and expand their export bases.
 Over the long run, this will make them more self-sufficient, increase their resilience against global shocks and in some cases reduce their dependency on tourism.